162 Memorial Union

-The CCE puts on classes for students to learn more about sustainability and social injustices: Field Guide to Sustainable Living in Davis and the spring lecture series Education for Sustainable Living Program.
+The CCE puts on two classes for students to learn more about sustainability and social injustices: Field Guide to Sustainable Living in Davis and the spring lecture series Education for Sustainable Living Program.
 If you are interested in either of these classes please check out our website for more information.

 Think locally, act globally.